michaelelias/squarespace-java-api/README.md

 # Squarespace Java API

-A very simple wrapper around the Squarespace REST API
+A java client for the Squarespace REST API

 # Usage